rishiselvakumaran98/3081_S21-iter2/labs/lab01_git_basics/README.md

 ### Reading the Feedback

+There is a chance the feedback is not running as of 1/22/2021.
+We will update you once the bot is back.

 Pushing to the server triggers the automated grading system.
 Soon your repo will contain a feedback file, letting you know if you have preliminary tests of the assignment.
 These tests will make sure you have the right directory structure,